mrismanaziz/Reforestation/README.md

-## Why did the feline fail the lie detector test?
-Because he be lion.
+## What did the 0 say to the 8?
+Nice belt.